Providing Emergency Eye Care Services in Ajax

 First things first.
 Don’t panic!
 Staying calm will not only help you think straight, it will also help those around you to remain calm.

 Second, never try to judge the severity of an eye injury on your own.
-Instead, contact your eye doctor for instructions on what you should do in your situation.
+Instead, contact your optometrist for instructions on what you should do in your situation.
 At Ajax Family Eye Care in Ajax, we understand ocular emergencies and are here for you at any time.

 It’s not always necessary to go to an emergency room for eye emergencies.
 Studies have shown that the overwhelming majority of people who sought urgent eye care at an emergency room could have been treated by an optometrist.